-CUA is a member of the National Collegiate Athletic Association (NCAA), Division III, Eastern Collegiate Athletic Conference (ECAC), Landmark Conference, and Old Dominion Athletic Conference (football).
+CUA is a member of the National Collegiate Athletic Association (NCAA), Division III, Landmark Conference, and New England Women's & Men's Athletic Conference (football).

 As a member of NCAA Division III, CUA adheres to the NCAA philosophy statement, places the highest priority on the overall quality of the educational experience and the successful completion of academic programs by student athletes, and upholds the highest standards of sportsmanship, fair play, and ethical conduct.

 The Department of Athletics seeks to provide programs and leadership to enable CUA to be a model NCAA Division III institution in academic and athletic excellence.